RobTF9/bengali-word-quiz/README.md

-# ts-app
+# bengali-word-quiz
-Simple starter for building webapps with React and TypeScript
+A simple vocabulary game for the Bengali language.

 ## Set up
 You'll need Node and Yarn installed.
 I use [**volta**](https://volta.sh/).